zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 \quad\quad(3.15)
 $$<br/>

-holds, then Eq.(3.12) can be yielded given Eq.(3.15) and Eq.(3.14) successively.
+holds and Eq.(3.14) is already maintained, then Eq.(3.12) can be yielded.
 Since we already have

 $$
 \begin{aligned}